-Out of Class Commitments:

-Students should expect to have homework to complete assignments started in class, and create projects based on cultural topics.
+Out of Class Commitments: Students should expect to have homework that focuses on increasing fluency and vocabulary knowledge, as well as projects based on cultural topics.
 Some projects are monthly or yearly projects where students work at their own pace.

-Recommended Summer Preparation:

-Summer preparation differs per year.
+Recommended Summer Preparation: Summer preparation differs per year.
 It will focus on skills necessary for students to review.
 It could also be personalized.
 Students can request practice on particular topics.
 Students are encouraged to immerse themselves in the language by listening to Spanish songs, watch movies in Spanish and if possible practice conversational Spanish with people that are fluent in Spanish.
 Students will be encouraged to keep a log.
 They could also have a short reader for the summer.